toolbeam/opencontrol/README.md

 OpenControl is a unified gateway that you can use to create tools for any LLM.

+- **Self-hosted**: Runs in your infrastructure with access to internal resources and functions; deploys to AWS Lambda, Cloudflare Workers, or containers.
 - **Unified gateway**: Generates a single HTTP endpoint that you register with your LLM client and it exposes all the tools your team or project needs.
-- **Self-hosted**: Runs on your infrastructure in AWS Lambda, Cloudflare Workers, or containers; with access to internal resources and functions from your codebase.
 - **Universal**: Works with any LLM that supports a context protocol, like Anthropic's MCP or OpenAI's Tools.
 - **Secure**: Supports authentication through any OAuth provider.